Call us now:

 FAQ

 Permanent residency is governed by the Immigration Act B.E.
 2522 (1979) and Ministerial Regulation B.E.
-2551 (2008).
-These laws define eligibility, procedures, and the legal effects of PR status.
+2551 (2008), defining eligibility, procedures, and effects.
 Applications are assessed by the Immigration Commission.

 No, permanent residency does not grant Thai nationality.
 PR allows indefinite residence but does not confer political rights or a Thai passport.
 Citizenship requires a separate naturalization process.